Skip to main content

 Network

 Agama makes it easy to adjust your network configuration.
-It allows setting up wired and wireless devices, specifying the mode (DHCP/manual), IP addresses, name servers, etc. Advanced connections types, like bridges or bonds, does not have support in the user interface yet.
-However, it is a matter of time that they get added, given that Agama supports many of them during an unattended installation or using the command-line interface.
+It allows setting up wired and wireless devices, specifying the mode (DHCP/manual), IP addresses, name servers, etc. Advanced connections types, like bridges or bonds, do not have support in the user interface yet.
+However, it is a matter of time that they get added given that Agama supports many of them during an unattended installation or using the command-line interface.

-Beware that network configuration changes are applied instantly.
+Network changes are applied instantly Beware that network configuration changes are applied instantly.
 So you must be careful when adjusting the network configuration on a remote installation.

 Network settings including wired and wireless devices